 You can find the list and map of hiking trails on the website of the Cinque Terre National Park.
 Here you can see how long is a path, how much time it takes going there and coming back, depending on which way is up of course.
 The map also shows which path is closed.
 At the Information Center, they'll be happy to help you choose between the many trails, depending on your fitness level and the number of days you spend in the area.
 But let me also share my favourite hikes with you.

 If you only have time for one hike, do this one!
-If you prefer joining a guide, try this hiking tour with wine tasting.

 It's a full day hike with marvellous views.
 From Portovenere, you can come back by boat or bus & train.